On this page

 Found 3 pages

 Open site/index.html in a browser.
 You have a working static site.
-The build runs in parallel and handles 1,000+ pages in under 3 seconds.
+The build runs in parallel, rendering 1,000+ pages in seconds.
+The total build time includes validation, rendering, minification, and lint checks.

 python -m wire.build --serve

-Cost so far: $0.00.
+No AI tokens used so far.
 Building and auditing are free.
 Only content generation calls Claude.

 Run Your First Audit